 The confirmed patriarch of the American Cude family is Timothy Cude (Cood).

-His father is believed to be a John Cude who died young about 1742+/- and his mother was Ann (Nancy) King.
-There is good circumstantial evidence supporting this parentage.
-We have a John Cude as a chain carrier on a 1739 survey of land near property owned by Ann King’s father.
-We have a series of documents that reflect a John Cood being married to Ann (Nancy) King at the exact same time and place.
+His father is believed to be a John Cude who died young about 1742+/- and his mother was Ann (Nancy) King. .
+We have John Cude as a chain carrier on a 1739 survey of land near property owned by Ann King’s father.
+We have a series of documents that reflect John Cood being married to Ann (Nancy) King at the exact same time and place.
 And we have a document that states that Ann (Nancy) King was the widow of John Cood in 1745 and remarried to a Tripp.
-In 1749, Timothy Cude is found on a land survey adjacent to another survey done for a Nicholas Tripp at the same time by the same surveyor.
+In 1749, Timothy Cude is found on a land survey adjacent to another survey done for Nicholas Tripp at the same time by the same surveyor.

 Timothy Cude was most likely born between 1730-40.
-Timothy Cude (Cood) settled in what would become Randolph County, North Carolina by the late 1750’s.
-He married and had four sons.
+Timothy Cood (Cude) settled in what would become Randolph County, North Carolina by the late 1750’s.
+He married Lydia Horner and had four sons.
 All known American Cude surname lines begin with Timothy and these four sons: William, John, James, and Timothy.
 This is substantiated by yDNA testing.

 Cude yDNA Project Goals